cfneese/LoomisWood/docs/index.md

 initial guesses for the band origin and rotational constants to get a meaningful display.

 8. If your band constants are reasonable, you should be able to identify a series as a vertical line of triangles in the display area.
 You probably will need to scroll to the region of interest using the Page keys if you have not already done so.
 If you cannot identify a series, you will need to go back to step 7 and refine your constants.

 9. The next step is to assign a series.
 Begin by creating a new series by choosing **Loomis-Wood | Series | Start a New Series...**.
 You will be asked to name the series and choose a color for the series.
 You can now assign the series by selecting the lines to assign with the cursor and pressing the Enter key.
 You can use the Delete key to remove an incorrect assignment.

 10. Once you have a series assigned or partially assigned, you can refine the rotational constants by performing a fit.
 Do this by selecting **Loomis-Wood | Series | Fit Current Series**.

 11. If the value of _m_ is off (corresponding to misassignment of _J_), then the constants produced by the fit will be meaningless.
-To correct this, choose **Loomis-Wood | Series | M-Shift Current Series…**.
+To correct this, choose **Loomis-Wood | Series | M-Shift Current Seriesâ€¦**.
 You will be asked for a correction which will be added to the current _m_ values of the current series.

 12. Repeat steps 7-11 to assign additional series.
 A complete list of assignments can be created by selecting **Loomis-Wood | Data Sets | Extract Assignments...**.

 ## Working with Band Heads